THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Every Thursday the local dive shop does a special trip to Namena Reef, so the four of us booked a two tank dive.
 A taxi took us to Koro Sun Resort, where we hopped on the nicest dive boat I’ve ever seen and powered an hour to the reef.
 We did two dives: Grand Canyon (a wall dive) and Chimneys (two pinnacles).
 Fiji is known as the soft coral capital of the world, and we can see why.
 Both dives were full of small creatures and beautiful coral.
 Grand Canyon also included a large school of fish and gray reef sharks.
 One of my favorite things is the Feather Stars.
 One of our guides noticed me admiring them and picked on up to show me more about it.
 It’s amazing to watch them move their arms about!

+Our schedule for 2016, when we cruised for six weeks, was to head to Viti Levu next.
 We’d been keeping an eye on the weather and our calendars.
-Our friend Kyle flies into Nadi on the 14th, and we want to pick him up somewhere on Viti Levu.
-There is a nasty weather system headed this way, and we want to be tucked away somewhere sheltered by the time the system rolls through.
+Our friend Kyle flew into Nadi to visit, and we picked him up in Suva.
+There was a nasty weather system headed this way, and we want to be tucked away somewhere sheltered by the time the system rolls through.

 Saturday we did a few last things to get ready to move and took off around 5 pm for an overnight sail to the Suva area.
 The sail was upwind – 40° for the first 10 hours or so, making it rough.
 David was an absolute sweetheart and just told me to go to bed and he’d just stay up on watch.
 It was tough to fall asleep but once I did I slept until 6 am, whereupon we had made a turn to run closer to the beam.
 Before David went to bed, we crossed our halfway around the world mark!